MicrosoftDocs/powerquery-docs/powerquery-docs/column-from-example.md

 ---
 title: Add a column from examples
-description: Add a column from examples
+description: Quickly create a new column in Power Query using existing columns as examples.
 author: ptyx507
 ms.service: powerquery
 ms.reviewer: v-douklo